dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 # Introduction {#introduction}

-Plans to transition protocols to post-quantum cryptography sometimes focus on confidentiality, given the potential risk of store and decrypt attacks, where data encrypted today using traditional algorithms could be decrypted in the future by an attacker with a sufficiently powerful quantum computer, a.k.a. a Cryptographically-Relevant Quantum Computer (CRQC).
+Plans to transition protocols to post-quantum cryptography sometimes focus on confidentiality, given the potential risk of store and decrypt attacks, where data encrypted today using traditional algorithms could be decrypted in the future by an attacker with a sufficiently powerful quantum computer, also known as a Cryptographically-Relevant Quantum Computer (CRQC).

 It is important to also consider transitions to post-quantum authentication;
 delaying such transitions creates risks.
 For example, attackers may be able